raestrada/kumeo/docs/docs/getting-started.md

 Kumeo is being developed as a domain-specific language (DSL) for defining complex workflows where heterogeneous agents collaborate via events.
 The core components include:

-- A Rust-based compiler that will transform Kumeo DSL code into executable Rust and Kubernetes manifests
+- A Rust-based compiler that transforms Kumeo DSL code into executable code (Rust/Python) and Kubernetes manifests
-- A runtime engine for agent execution and NATS integration
+- A multi-language runtime engine for agent execution and NATS integration
+- Support for both Rust (high-performance) and Python (rapid development, ML) agents
 - A Svelte-based visual editor for workflow design

+## Language Support

+Kumeo supports multiple programming languages for agent development:

+### Python (Recommended for ML/Data Science)
+- **Ease of Use**: Simple, readable syntax for rapid development
+- **ML Ecosystem**: Native support for popular ML frameworks (scikit-learn, PyTorch, etc.)
+- **Async/Await**: First-class support for asynchronous operations

+### Rust (Recommended for Performance)
+- **High Performance**: Native execution speed with minimal overhead
+- **Memory Safety**: Guaranteed thread safety and memory management
+- **Low Latency**: Ideal for performance-critical components

 ## Project Timeline